lokkotara/custom-modal/README.md

 ## PropTypes

 There is a couple of props that we can pass to our component to customise its appearance.
-Below is an explanation of what we can do.
+Below is an explanation of what we can do :